The Honest Answer

 Faster to reach test standard

 Most learners in automatics need fewer lessons to reach test standard.
-This means lower total lesson costs — which can offset the traditionally higher purchase price of an automatic car.
+This means lower total lesson costs.

 Better for people with certain physical conditions